Stanley Baxter: Personal life

 Baxter was brought up in the West End of Glasgow, in a tenement.
 He lived there from the age of five until he married actress Moira Robertson at 26 years of age.
 He later lived in Highgate, North London.
-He was married for 46 years until his wife's death in 1997 of an overdose while he was overseas.
+He was married for 46 years until his wife's death of an overdose in 1997.
+He was overseas at the time.

 In August 2014, Baxter was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In August 2020, Baxter came out as gay, following the release of his authorised biography.
 His biography described how Baxter had told Moira that he was gay before they married, with Baxter having sought to end their relationship as a result, but that she had threatened suicide, causing him to relent.
-Moira accepted that he was gay and allowed him to bring men home for sex, despite homosexual acts being illegal in England and Wales until the passing of the Sexual Offences Act 1967 16 years after their marriage.
+Moira accepted that he was gay and allowed him to bring men home for sex, despite homosexual acts being illegal in England and Wales until the passing of the Sexual Offences Act 1967, 16 years after their marriage.
 Five years before then, Baxter had been arrested for cottaging and contemplated suicide for fear of scandal causing an end to his career.
 The soliciting charges were subsequently dropped.

 Baxter sought to maintain the secrecy around his sexual orientation, with his biography describing how he had taken legal action over the posthumous publication of Kenneth Williams' diaries after Williams, a long-time friend, died in 1988.
 In his biography, Baxter describes his discomfort with his homosexuality: "Anybody would be insane to choose to live such a very difficult life.
 There are many gay people these days who are fairly comfortable with their sexuality, fairly happy with who they are.
-I’m not.
+I'm not.
 I never wanted to be gay.
-I still don’t."
+I still don't."